 I currently own a theatre school- GAPA, which fills me with pride and excitement everyday.
 Our students have gone onto train professionally but many come for the love.
 I am also the Leader of Performing Arts at a large secondary school- President Kennedy school, this role allows students who wouldn’t normally have the access to the Arts the opportunity of high quality training and rich experiences.
 Watching the students start at the very beginning realise their talent and passion for the craft and then go onto achieve is phenomenal.

 If you could give 5 of your best tips about training at MPA and being part of the industry, what would they be?

-J: My top 5 tips for training at MPA and any other institute would be:
+K: My top 5 tips for training at MPA would be:

 1. Work hard- Push yourself and work to your best in all areas!
 Don’t give up.